 A key factor in the growth in Montgomery County is the Fort Campbell Military Base (the "Base").
 The construction and development of the Base began July 16, 1941 to accommodate an armored division and various support troops for a total of approximately 30,000 military personnel.
 Fort Campbell supports the third largest military population in the Army and the seventh largest in the Department of Defense.
-The site includes approximately 105,000 acres located in Tennessee and Kentucky in four counties --- Montgomery and Stewart in Tennessee and Christian and Trigg in Kentucky.
-Approximately 85% of the installation is located in Tennessee.
+The site includes approximately 105,000 acres located in Tennessee and Kentucky in four counties ---- Montgomery and Stewart in Tennessee.
 The site is one of the largest in the world.